How Do We Relationship?: Characters

 A guitarist in the music club.
 He went to an all-boys high school.

-Publication
+Media

+Manga

-How Do We Relationship, written and illustrated by Tamifull, was first distributed as a doujinshi at COMITIA in 2018, and later began serialization in Shogakukan's MangaONE and Ura Sunday web platforms on August 17 of that same year, under their female-oriented "Ura Sunday Joshi-bu" (裏サンデー女子部) label.
+Written and illustrated by Tamifull, How Do We Relationship was first distributed as a doujinshi at COMITIA in 2018, and later began serialization in Shogakukan's MangaONE and Ura Sunday web platforms on August 17 of that same year, under their female-oriented "Ura Sunday Joshi-bu" (裏サンデー女子部) label.
 The series finished serialization on March 14, 2025.
 Shogakukan collected its chapters in 14 tankōbon volumes, released from January 11, 2019, to April 17, 2025.

 In North America, Viz Media announced the English language release of the manga in October 2019.
 The first volume was released on June 9, 2020.
-On May 9, 2023, Viz Media launched their Viz Manga digital manga service, with the series' chapters receiving simultaneous English publication in North America as they are released in Japan.
+On May 9, 2023, Viz Media launched their Viz Manga digital manga service, with the series's chapters receiving simultaneous English publication in North America as they were released in Japan.